 Table of Contents

-ToggleLast Updated on April 21, 2025
+ToggleLast Updated on February 23, 2026

-Ice buildup in gutters is a common problem for homeowners in cold climates.
+Ice buildup in gutters is a common problem for toronto homeowners in cold climates.
 It can block the flow of water from the gutters, causing them to overflow and damage the home.

 There are a number of different ways to remove ice from gutters, and the best method will vary depending on the specific situation.
 However, some common methods include using a hair dryer, a heat gun, or a roof rake.

-Northern Touch Property Care, a leading name in gutter and eavestrough cleaning services in Toronto, frequently deals with one of winter’s most overlooked home hazards—ice buildup in gutters.
+Northern Touch Property Care, a leading name in gutter and eavestrough cleaning in Toronto, frequently deals with one of winter’s most overlooked home hazards—ice buildup in gutters.

 Left unchecked, ice in eavestroughs can lead to overflowing water, foundation damage, and costly repairs.